ehsankhoshkhoy/intercropping.pe/README.md

 R : Replication of species
 SYa : Yield of one's species
 SYb : Yield of two's species
-In rstudio for help, use following  command :
+,In rstudio for help, use following  command :
 Help(package ="intercropping.pe")